-Elementor v2.4 introduces features that focus on improving your user experience: mobile control over background images, custom background size and position, safe mode for troubleshooting and more.
+Elementor v2.4 introduces features that focus on improving your user experience: making WordPress background images responsive, custom background size and position, safe mode for troubleshooting and more.

 We’ve always been proud of our flexible mobile design capabilities.
 But getting the background image position just right was still a challenge for Elementor users.